kubernetes/community/committee-steering/calebamiles_bio.md

 undergraduate study of physics and mathematics.
-Coming from a background in agile software development, I believe that collaboration is incredibly important and that continuous feedback on incremental solutions are likely to produce the best outcome.I therefore try spend a lot of time talking with people about the problems that are important to them before stepping back to try to introduce a minimal solution based on their concerns.
+Coming from a background in agile software development, I believe that collaboration is incredibly important and that continuous feedback on incremental solutions are likely to produce the best outcome.
+I therefore try spend a lot of time talking with people about the problems that are important to them before stepping back to try to introduce a minimal solution based on their concerns.